openhatch/in-person-event-handbook/index.rst

   OpenHatch’s guide to submitting changes can be found `here <https://openhatch.org/bugs/issue904>`_.
 [Note from author: this too out of date to link.]

 It’s also useful for people to know how they can give feedback/report bugs to the project.
 If your project doesn’t have an issue tracker, consider creating one.
+On Github, all repositories come with issue trackers (though you may need to enable it by going to *Settings* and then *Features*.)
+There are many other `issue tracking systems <http://en.wikipedia.org/wiki/Comparison_of_issue_tracking_systems>`_.

+If your project is small, you may not want or need an issue tracking system.
+That's fine.
+What's key is that contributors know how to give you feedback.

 For example: